jjhickman/opencv-server/README.md

 # Telescope
-REST API and Websocket Server to serve OpenCV functionality to clients.
+REST/Websocket API to build computer vision applications in the cloud!
+Powered by OpenCV.